 - Barracuda: Needlefish, Baitfish imitations, Large poppers in blood-red or other bright, attention-grabbing colors.
 The topwater takes are awesome.

 - Tarpon: Small EP Peanut Butter or Purple Cockroach.

 A brand new fleet of high-performance Maverick 17 Mirage HPX-Vs awaits you at Bair’s Lodge.
 These technical poling skiffs have stealthy, extremely quiet hulls that draw minimal water when pushing toward tailing bonefish in the ultra-skinny stuff.
 Open Water handling, on the other hand, is unparalleled, fast and smooth in the surliest conditions.
 Additional angler-appreciated details include lean bars and removable cushioned YETI coolers—because nobody wants lukewarm beers.

-There are quality fly rods, reels and fly lines available at the Lodge for you to use if needed at no extra cost.
-Please advise us if your need for a rod/reel prior to arrival to ensure availability.
+There are quality fly rods, reels, and fly lines available at the Lodge for you to use if needed at no extra cost.
+Please advise us if you need a rod/reel prior to arrival to ensure availability.
 Flies and leaders are also available for purchase at the Lodge.

 While the lodge has a well-stocked shop, we recommend bringing the following:

 Food in the Bahamas is the magical encounter between the treasures of the sea, history, culture and its people.
 We pride ourselves on serving delicious fresh local produce, specializing in fresh fish (Mahi, Tuna, Grouper, and Hog Snapper), conch, and lobster.
 We carefully stock our larder with fine quality foods from the US and Nassau.